The Bankrate promise

 How to apply for an HFA loan

 - Explore your HFA’s options.
 Each HFA has its own requirements for HFA loans, and could also offer alternative programs and assistance.
-You can find your HFA’s website through Bankrate’s guide to first-time homebuyer programs by state.
+You can find your HFA’s website through our guide to first-time homebuyer programs by state.

 - Compare lender reviews and testimonials to help narrow your options.
 From there, you can move forward with a preapproval and application, and a homebuyer course, if needed.
-When you apply for an HFA loan, be prepared to hand over all of your financial information, including paystubs and tax returns.
+When you apply for an HFA loan, be prepared to provide all of your financial information, including paystubs and tax returns.

 Other low-down payment mortgages

 Whether you’re a first-time or repeat homebuyer, there are several other low down payment mortgage options.
 Some of the most popular include:

 - FHA loans: More widely available than HFA loans.
 Lower credit score requirements.
 3.5 percent down payment requirement.